prussia1891/RollABall/README.md

 - The player controls the movement of the ball through keyboard input.
 - W is mapped to back direction, A is mapped to left direction, S is mapped to front direction and D is mapped to the right direction.
 - When the player presses the space bar and the ball is on the plane, the ball can jump.
-- The length of time to hold down the space bar determines the height of the ball jumping.
 - Through the player's input, the ball can realize the superimposed motion in three dimensions.